Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The proof of Theorem

-The cycles bounding $h_2$ and $h_4$ are contractible, and thus by Lemma~\ref{lem:diskcritical} and Theorem~\ref{thm:six}, $h_2$ and $h_4$ are faces of $G$.
+Since $C_1$ and $C_2$ surround $R$, the cycles bounding $h_2$ and $h_4$ are contractible, and thus by Lemma~\ref{lem:diskcritical} and Theorem~\ref{thm:six}, $h_2$ and $h_4$ are faces of $G$.
 Let $Q_1=v_1w_2w_1$ be the subpath of $P_1$ between $v_1$ and $w_1$.
-If $G$ contained another path $Q'_1$ of length at most two between $v_1$ and $w_1$, then the cycle consisting of $Q_1$ and $Q'_1$ would either be a triangle, a non-contractible $4$-cycle, or a $4$-face showing that $w_2$ is an internal vertex of degree two, which is a contradiction.
+If $G$ contained another path $Q'_1$ of length at most two between $v_1$ and $w_1$, then the cycle consisting of $Q_1$ and $Q'_1$ would be a non-ring triangle, or a non-contractible $4$-cycle, or a $4$-face showing that $w_2$ is an internal vertex of degree two, which is a contradiction.
 Therefore, $Q_1$ is the only path of length at most two between $v_1$ and $w_1$ in $G$.
 Similarly, the subpath $v_3w_4w_1$ of $P_2$ is the only path of length at most two between $v_3$ and $w_1$ in $G$.
-Therefore, $G'$ is triangle-free and it contains exactly one non-contractible $4$-cycle $w_1w_2w_3w_4$, where $w_3=z$.
-Because of the faces $h_2$ and $h_4$ of $G$, the paths $w_1w_2w_3$ and $w_1w_4w_3$ are parts of boundaries of faces of $G'$ separated by $w_1w_2w_3w_4$.
-Furthermore, $w_1w_2w_3w_4$ surrounds the ring $R$.
-We conclude that $w_1w_2w_3w_4$ can be flipped to a $4$-face. \end{proof}